 Through an effort of local businesses, individuals and organizations the building was saved.
-In 2004 the non-profit Cardinal Ritter Birthplace Foundation was created.
+In 2004 the non-profit Cardinal Ritter Birthplace Foundation, Inc. was created.
 It was dedicated to the mission of restoring the Ritter house, providing office space for non-profit community outreach organizations and telling the Cardinal Ritter story.

 The Foundation purchased the structure from Indiana Landmarks in 2005 and continues to own and manage the property for the benefit of the community.
 Under its leadership rehabilitation of the home was completed, a new neighborhood center was added, and the room that once held the bakery’s ovens was transformed into a small museum.

-Significant grants from the Horseshoe Foundation of Floyd County, the Efroymson Fund (Central Indiana Community Foundation), the City of New Albany’s Neighborhood Assistance Program (NAP) grant, and the Paul Ogle Foundation provided needed funding, along with many private donations, to complete the house and neighborhood center addition.
+Significant grants from the Horseshoe Foundation of Floyd County, the Efroymson Fund (Central Indiana Community Foundation), the City of New Albany’s Neighborhood Stabilization Program”, and the Paul Ogle Foundation provided needed funding, along with many private donations, to complete the house and neighborhood center addition.